 U.S. Sanctions Target DPRK Coal Trade

-In February 2018, the U.S. Department of the Treasury sanctioned Chinese company Weihai World-Shipping Freight and Hong Kong company Huaxin Shipping Hongkong Ltd for managing vessels used to export coal from the DPRK—a direct violation of United Nations sanctions.
+In February 2018, the U.S. Department of Justice sanctioned Chinese company Weihai World-Shipping Freight and Hong Kong company Huaxin Shipping Hongkong Ltd for managing vessels used to export coal from the DPRK—a direct violation of United Nations sanctions.

 Commercial shipping vessels often have a ship manager—a company responsible for the day-to-day management of a vessel and its crew.
 It is usually different from a ship’s owner.